-Eg. Singapore Straits, Sunda Straits, Lombok straits, Straits of Hormuz, Bosporus Straits, Straits of Gibraltar.
+E.g. Singapore Straits, Sunda Straits, Lombok straits, Straits of Hormuz, Bosporus Straits, and Straits of Gibraltar.

-Channels can simply be defined as wider Straits.
-They have the same characteristics as Straits only that they are bigger and have more navigable water.
+Channels can be defined as wider Straits.
+They have the same characteristics as the Straits, only that they are bigger and have more navigable water.

 Canals are defined as man-made straits.
-It is an artificial waterway constructed to facilitate trade between otherwise dangerous routes or to cut short distances between natural routes.
+It is an artificial waterway to facilitate trade between otherwise dangerous routes or cut short distances between natural routes.

 5. Density and Specific Gravity

-These ship terms is more to do with Tanker Officers and Crew.
+These ship terms are more to do with Tanker Officers and Crew.

 Specific Gravity is a ratio of the density of the substance divided by some reference material, typically Fresh Water.
-The units cancel each other out and hence it is more often referred to as a ration.
+The units cancel each other out, often referred to as a ration.

 Density and Specific Gravity are the same if the reference material is Fresh Water since the Density of Fresh Water is 1.0 kg/cm3.

-Fairleads: are welded directly on to the ship’s hull structure.
+Fairleads: are welded directly onto the ship’s hull structure.
 Fairleads have a roller attached to them to guide mooring wires to winches for the correct lead.
-Pedestal Fairleads are commonly found on modern day ships to guide a mooring lines lead between the chock and the winch.
-Universal Fairleads were widely used ships earlier in lieu of chocks.
+Pedestal Fairleads are commonly found on modern-day ships to guide mooring lines between the chock and the winch.
+Universal Fairleads have widely used ships earlier in lieu of chocks.

-Chocks: are structural reinforcements on ships which guide the mooring lines to and from the shore / other vessels.
-Chocks need to be of a much higher SWL than the mooring line to avoid structural damage and withstand various forces when a vessel is moored.
+Chocks are structural reinforcements on ships which guide the mooring lines to and from the shore / other vessels.
+Chocks need to be much higher SWL than the mooring line to avoid structural damage and withstand various forces when a vessel is moored.

-Bollards: are generally referred to short posts on the quay/jetty used to secure Ship’s Mooring Lines.
+Bollards: are generally referred to as short posts on the quay/jetty used to secure Ship’s Mooring Lines.
 A single bitt on ships may also be referred to as a bollard around which the eye of the rope is attached.
-Oil Tankers have special bollards in the manifold areas called cruciform bollards which are used for securing/supporting flexible hoses for cargo operations.
+Oil Tankers have special bollards in the various areas called cruciform bollards, which are used for securing/supporting flexible hoses for cargo operations.

-Dolphins: Are found only ashore.
+Dolphins: They are found only ashore.
 These are independent platforms on the jetty with hooks or bollards for securing the ship’s mooring lines.